1 Peter 4

 Peter mentions only two gifts: public speaking and the wide-ranging category of serving others.
 Paul mentions seven in Romans 12:6-8 and nine in 1 Corinthians 12:7-11.

 What an odd thing to say: “Let suffering serve as a reminder that you’re done with sin” (4:1).
-What do you think he means by that?
+What do you think Peter meant by that?

 Peter says, “Don’t live the rest of your life here thinking about the kind of things humans crave.
 Instead, think about what God wants” (4:2).
 What does God want?

 When Peter talks about the importance of loving one another, he offers a great soundbite: “A little love outweighs a lot of sin” (4:8).
-What do you think about that?
+What do you think about this statement?

 LIFE APPLICATION.
 Peter says his readers have had plenty of time to party hearty, “going crazy with sex and drinking and sex parties and drinking parties” (4:3).
 Many of us might not have partied quite that hearty, but we’ve had to leave friends behind for the sake of our faith.
 How hard is it to do that?